-How we plan our homes is changing.
-With the rise in multi-generational living comes a need to expand the functional aspects, as we have more people to cater for.
+The way we plan our homes is changing.
+With the rise in multi-generational living comes a need to expand the functional aspects.
+This is because we have more people to cater for.
 Could spa bathrooms where water is used for wellbeing as well as cleaning be the future?

-Many adults are living at home with their parents for longer, plus modern medicine and healthier lifestyles are leading to longer life expectancy – so often, several generations share one property.
+Spa bathrooms are essential.
+Many adults are living at home with their parents for longer, and modern medicine and healthier lifestyles are also leading to longer lives.
+So often, several generations share one property.

-The family bathroom is pivotal, then, and I believe it is evolving to become even more important in enhancing our current and future lifestyles.
-Along with the kitchen, it is probably one of the most used rooms in the house.
+The family bathroom is pivotal, then.
+And it’s evolving to become even more important in enhancing our current and future lifestyles.
+Along with the kitchen, it’s probably one of the most used rooms in the house.

-So, what does the future hold for the humble bathroom?
-While many houses are incorporating ensuites to every bedroom as part of renovation projects, the main family suite is evolving into ‘feature bathrooms’ or ‘spa bathrooms’ to offer increased experience and multiple functions to suit all.
-It is becoming more like a spa environment, designed for relaxing, retreating, and focusing on our wellbeing, rather than purely for everyday use.
+So: what does the future hold for the humble bathroom?
+While many houses are adding ensuites to every bedroom, the main family suite is evolving into ‘spa bathrooms’.
+These offer a better experience and multiple functions to suit all.
+The bathrooms are becoming more like a spa environment.
+They’re designed for relaxing, retreating, and focusing on our wellbeing, rather than existing purely for everyday use.
 With this in mind, the way water and steam are used is central to any modern scheme.
-By nature, water is cleansing and invigorating – both internally and externally – and should not be underestimated.
+By nature, water is cleansing and invigorating, both internally and externally.
+Don’t underestimate it.

-There are many more ways to fit spa functions into your space, and there is certainly a trend to remove the bath in favour of a larger shower with a steam function, built-in seat, and considered water delivery.
-A good shower area is relatively easy to achieve and means the space can provide different experiences and often make better use of floor area.
+There are many more ways to fit spa functions into your space and create spa bathrooms.
+There’s certainly a trend to remove the bath in favour of a larger shower with a steam function.
+You could also include a built-in seat and consider water delivery.
+A good shower area is relatively easy to achieve.
+It means the space can provide different experiences and often make better use of floor area.

 It’s an interesting time to explore how water can improve our health and wellbeing and how our spaces at home can be more like spa bathrooms.
 Could you introduce water therapy into your daily routine?